SamRahnama/triple-state-slider/README.md

 # vue triple state slider

-well this is slider that shows three states: previous, current and next slides.
+well this is slider that shows three states: previous, current and next slides written in typescript .

 ### preview